Most Wanted! Deodato – Whistle Bump (Warner Bros.)

 He came straight to fame with the release of ‘Prelude’ on Creed Taylor‘s CTI Records label 3 years later.
 An album which marked his debut Stateside, enlightened by his memorable cover version of Strauss‘s ‘Also Sprach Zarathustra’.

 The end of the 70’s would see him exploring groovier territories, on the heels of ‘Whistle Bump’.
-As a producer, turning Kool & The Gang into a Disco hit machine, or collaborating with Con Funk Shun, One Way and The Dazz Band.
+As a producer, turning Kool & The Gang into a Disco hit machine.
+With this resulting in a plethora of classics.
+From ‘Ladies’ Night’ to ‘Steppin’ Out’.
+But also ‘Big Fun’, ‘Get Down On It’ and ‘Take My Heart’.
+This in addition to ‘Big Fun’, ‘Too Hot’ and ‘Celebration’ to name a few.
+Or collaborating with Con Funk Shun, One Way and The Dazz Band.
 Not to mention Kleeer.
 But also under his own banner, with cuts such as ‘Keep On Movin” or ‘S.O.S.
 Fire In The Sky’.

 Another sign of his open-mindeness being his orchestrations on Björk‘s 1997 released ‘Homogenic’ album…